The Best Stuffed Peppers are my mom’s. These Italian style stuffed peppers are cheesy, moist and simply the best you’ll ever make!

 Of course, I started out eating only the filling and tossing the pepper aside when I was a child.
 But I’ve finally graduated to eating the whole thing.
 And now my daughter eats only the filling as well!

-Unlike most stuffed peppers that I’ve tried, the filling in these peppers is deliciously cheesy and not dry.
+Unlike most stuffed peppers that I’ve tried, the filling in these peppers is deliciously cheesy and not at all dry.
 That’s because they consist of the perfect blend of meat, bread, rice and cheese.
 I had to experiment with the amount of each ingredient since, as usual, my mother has no quantities written down.
-Although I’ll admit they did not turn out exactly as hers do, the flavor is definitely there.
-I think I’ll have to try experimenting with the amount of bread in the recipe.
-But for now, I’m quite confident sharing this recipe with you.

-You can also use leftover rice that you may have on hand for the filling.
-I happened to have on hand leftover rice with peas in it which you may be able to detect in some of the photos.
-You will also have extra tomato sauce after using what’s required in this recipe so you can easily make some pasta with tomato sauce to serve alongside the peppers or freeze it for future use.
-They are also easy to prepare in advance and simply reheated before serving.
-Buon appetito!
+You can also use leftover rice for the filling.
+I happened to have on hand leftover rice with peas in it which you may be able to detect in my photos.

 The Best Stuffed Peppers

 - 1 garlic clove

 - 1 can diced tomatoes 796 ml

 - 250 grams combined ground beef veal and pork

 - 2 1/2 cups day old bread crusts removed